About the awards

 Local community groups are often engaged in climate action without shouting about it: they may do litter picks, or plant trees and flowers, or use recycled material to build new things.
 It’s time we celebrated them, and who better to do this than those who live in these communities across the UK: school and college students.
 We invite school and college students to nominate their short (ca 5-minute) documentary productions about local community groups.

 We are again honoured to be able to work with the Production Guild to judge the best of the TV work developed in different universities.
-We are particularly interested in productions that offer something different and are perhaps themselves part of the outliers of TV.
+This year, we are looking for student productions that engage with climate change or respond to the climate crisis in some way.